 Standup meetings go by many names in the tech world.
 Some call them daily scrum meetings, while others refer to them as daily huddles, morning roll calls, or quick syncs.
 The names might vary, but the purpose stays the same: to synchronize, to share updates, and to prepare for what lies ahead.

 Whether you're calling it a morning roll call or a quick sync, the essence of a standup is in its structure.
 And yes, that structure revolves around a clear, concise agenda.

 The 3 common standup meeting questions

 If you've ever attended a standup meeting, you'll probably recognize these three simple yet powerful questions.
-They form the heart of the meeting, driving the conversation, and helping us zero in on what matters.
+They form the heart of the meeting, driving the conversation and helping you zero in on what matters.

 What did you do yesterday?
 This isn't just casual small talk—it's a way of recapping your progress and showing your contributions to the team.
 This keeps everyone in the loop about what you've been up to and how it's pushing the project forward.

 What will you do today?
 This is all about setting clear intentions for the day ahead.
 It helps each team member articulate their priorities and ensures the whole team understands where their efforts will be focused.